 In accordance with Government Auditing Standards, we have also issued our report dated March 8, 2012 on our consideration of the Board of Liquidation, City Debt's internal control over financial reporting and our tests of its compliance with certain provision of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that Mrs. Mary K. Zervigon, President, and Members Board of Liquidation, City Debt report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.